brbarnett/k8s-aad-auth/readme.md

-# Authentication a Kubernetes app with Azure AD
+# Authenticating a Kubernetes app with Azure AD